 Break-in Period: None needed in my case

 Weight: 170 lbs

 All Moab Ventilator Mid versions

-In addition to the 10 men's reviews above, there is 1 review for another version of the Moab Ventilator Mid.
+In addition to the 13 men's reviews above, there are 2 reviews for other versions of the Moab Ventilator Mid.
+Read all reviews »